Amon-10/doc-pipeline/README.md

 ```

 Each stage is a **separate BullMQ queue** with its own dedicated worker.
 Postgres tracks the state of every document and every individual job; Redis holds the queues themselves.

+### Authentication and ownership

+`/upload` and `/status/:documentId` both require a valid JWT, obtained via `/register` and `/login`.
+Passwords are hashed with bcrypt before storage — never stored or logged in plain text — and login returns the same generic "Invalid credentials" error whether the email doesn't exist or the password is wrong, avoiding confirming to an attacker which emails are registered.

+Every document is tied to its owner via `documents.user_id`, a foreign key into `users.id`.
+The status route enforces ownership directly in its query (`WHERE id = $1 AND user_id = $2`), so a user requesting another account's document simply gets a 404 — the same response as if the document didn't exist at all, rather than a 403 that would confirm it exists but belongs to someone else.

+Identity is only ever taken from the verified JWT (`req.userId`, set by the `requireAuth` middleware), never from request body fields a client could freely type in — this was a deliberate change from an earlier version of the project where the upload route accepted a free-text `email` field with no verification behind it at all.

 ### Why separate queues per job type